 According to one press report (based on intelligence sources), senior members of the Albanian government during the Presidency of Sali Berisha including cabinet members and members of the secret police SHIK were alleged to be involved in drugs trafficking and illegal arms trading into Kosovo:

 The Northern tribal clans or “fares” had also developed links with Italy’s crime syndicates.
-In turn, the latter played a key role in smuggling arms across the Adriatic into the Albanian ports of Dures and Valona.
-At the outset in 1992, the weapons channelled into Kosovo were largely small arms including Kalashnikov AK-47 rifles, RPK and PPK machine-guns, 12.7 calibre heavy machine-guns, etc.
+In turn, the latter played a key role in smuggling arms across the Adriatic into the Albanian ports of Durres and Valona.
+At the outset in 1992, the weapons channeled into Kosovo were largely small arms including Kalashnikov AK-47 rifles, RPK and PPK machine-gun, 12.7 calibers heavy machine-guns, etc.

 The proceeds of the narcotics trade has enabled the KLA to rapidly develop a force of some 30,000 men.
 More recently, the KLA has acquired more sophisticated weaponry including anti-aircraft and antiarmor rockets.
 According to Belgrade, some of the funds have come directly from the CIA “funnelled through a so-called “Government of Kosovo” based in Geneva, Switzerland.
 Its Washington office employs the public-relations firm of Ruder Finn–notorious for its slanders of the Belgrade government”.

 The KLA has also acquired electronic surveillance equipment which enables it to receive NATO satellite information concerning the movement of the Yugoslav Army.
 The KLA training camp in Albania is said to “concentrate on heavy weapons training – rocket-propelled grenades, medium caliber cannons, tanks, and transporter use, as well as on communications, and command and control”.
 (According to Yugoslav government sources.